juce-framework/JUCE/docs/CMake API.md

 - `STATUS_BAR_HIDDEN`
   - May be either TRUE or FALSE.
 Adds the appropriate entries to an iOS app's Info.plist.

+ - `REQUIRES_FULL_SCREEN`
+   - May be either TRUE or FALSE.
+Adds the appropriate entries to an iOS app's Info.plist.

 - `BACKGROUND_AUDIO_ENABLED`
   - May be either TRUE or FALSE.
 Adds the appropriate entries to an iOS app's Info.plist.